 - If your child will leave from Amy & Kids Co. by school bus, cab, car pool, or any other means not in your care I must have written permission on file before I am able to release your child.

-- If a child is not picked up by the center’s closing time of 5:00 p.m. without previous notification the parents will be called.
-If a parent cannot be reached I will assume an emergency exists and the emergency contact person/s listed on the child’s Enrollment Form will be called.
+- If a child is not picked up by the center’s closing time of 5:00 p.m. without previous notification the parents will be contacted.
+If a parent cannot be reached I will assume an emergency exists and will contact the emergency contact person/s listed on the child’s Enrollment Form.
 If parents and emergency contacts cannot be reached and the child is still in care at 6:00 p.m., I will call social services and arrange for the child to be picked up.
 A fee will be charged per call for this service; overtime fees and other fees may also apply.

 - Parents arriving after the center’s closing time of 5:00 p.m. may be charged a late fee; if you are late picking up, please depart as promptly as possible.
-If a child is picked up late without prior arrangements more than three times in a one-month period child care services may be discontinued.
-Disregard for the center’s closing time is cause for immediate termination of child care services.
+If a child is picked up late without prior arrangements more than three times, child care services may be discontinued.
+Disregard for the center’s closing time puts the program's license and child care services for all parents at risk, and therefore is cause for immediate termination of child care services.

 Safety During Arrival and Departure